Starting a Vermont LLC

-They offer local phone numbers as well as toll-free numbers.
-You can easily setup call forwarding, pre-recorded prompts, and get voicemail messages forwarded by email.
-Those are the basics, but they have a lot of other features as well.
+They offer local phone numbers as well as 1-800 toll-free numbers.
+You can easily set up call forwarding, pre-recorded prompts, and get voicemail messages forwarded to your email.

-Getting a separate business phone number for your Vermont LLC is also a good idea in order to keep your cell phone and home phone number off those pesky “public record” websites.
+Getting a separate business phone number for your Vermont LLC is also a good idea in order to keep your actual number private from those pesky “public record” websites.

 Vermont State Agencies